The Hard Way or the Easy Way?

 The big choices

-Often there is no ‘right’ answer.
-The best debt solution for you and your family might not be the choice that someone else would make.
-The following pages cover some of the most difficult debt dilemmas:
+There is no “one size fits all” solution to debts.
+Your preferred solution might not be the choice that someone else would make.
+The following article investigate some of the most difficult debt dilemmas:

 - Long DMP or bankruptcy?
-Sometimes it’s better to have a difficult year now and get your debt problem sorted.
+Sometimes it’s better to have a difficult year now and get a completely clean start.

 - IVA or bankruptcy?
-If you have assets to protect, an IVA may be better, but find out all the facts.
+If you no assets to protect then bankruptcy is almost always best.
+If you do have assets to protect, an IVA may be better, but find out all the facts.

 - DRO or IVA/DMP/bankruptcy?
 This is often an easy choice in practice – if you qualify for a DRO is is definitely better than an IVA or bankruptcy.